olunov/enhanced_button_link/README.txt

 INTRODUCTION
 ------------
 This module enhances core link field widget and formatter in order to render a link as a bootstrap button.
-It has ability to configure style, size, status (if disabled) and target.
+It has the ability to configure style, size, status (if disabled) and target.

  - For a full description of the module visit: https://www.drupal.org/project/enhanced_button_link